Android Instant Apps Platform to Launch Without Installation

 NFC

 The crux of the discussion regarding customer experience using iBeacons is about applications.
-Marketers can only use this technology through already installed applications, and the main task is to provide truly useful functionality.
+Marketers can only use this technology through installed applications; the main task is providing handy functionality.

 Until now, iBeacons has not been a successful project.
 But in the Android world, the same fate befell NFC.

-Yes, NFC has other use cases: downloading an app or opening a web page (requires a click).
-But the problem still exists – the user must trust that there will be no difficulty with the interaction experience.
+Yes, NFC has other use cases, such as downloading an app or opening a web page (which requires a click).
+However, the problem still exists—the user must trust that the interaction experience will be smooth.

-Practical implementation of NFC has not always been successful.
-But a good example is the parking meter.
-The Instant App is launched using NFC and is followed by the native Android environment.
+The practical implementation of NFC has not always been successful.
+The parking meter is a good example.
+The Instant App launches using NFC and the native Android environment.

 Payments

-One of the advantages of the Instant App is the ability for customers to pay for their purchase using Android Pay.
+One of the advantages of the Instant App is the ability for customers to pay for their purchases using Android Pay.

-This is what makes the above example (parking meter) all the more interesting.
+This makes the above example (parking meter) all the more enjoyable.
 The payment details are already saved, so the payment process is faster.
-In other words, Android users can make in-app purchases they have never installed before, which opens up opportunities for additional services.
-And in the foreseeable future, thanks to the Instant App, mobile commerce can become much more convenient.
+In other words, Android users can make in-app purchases they have never installed before, opening up additional service opportunities.
+Thanks to the Instant App, mobile commerce will become much more convenient in the foreseeable future.

 Search Apps